 Enter your WordPress.com username or email address into the text box and click Get New Password.
 (If you don’t know your WordPress.com username or email address, scroll down to the Account Recovery Form section below.)

-Then, you will be prompted to enter a new password.
-Click Reset Password.
-Voilà — you can now log in to your account using your new password.
+You will then be prompted to create a new password.
+Click Reset my password! and voilà — you can now log in to WordPress.com using your new password.

 Account Recovery Form

-If you’ve misplaced your log-in information, the email address or username you’ve entered isn’t recognized, and you’re not registered for SMS account recovery, you can access your account using the Account Recovery Form, accessible by clicking the “Need More Help?” button on the Password Reset page.
+If you’ve misplaced your log-in information, the email address or username you’ve entered isn’t recognized, and you haven’t enabled Two Step Authentication, you can access your account using the Account Recovery Form which is accessible by clicking the “Need More Help?” button on the Password Reset page.
 On this form, you can provide certain pieces of information, under Proof of Ownership, to verify that you are the owner of the blog in question:

-- Transaction ID: A transaction ID is a unique transaction ID generated by PayPal, our payment processor.
+- Transaction ID: A transaction ID is a unique alphanumeric code generated for your payment.
 If you purchased an upgrade on the blog in question — via PayPal, credit card, or another method — you can retrieve a transaction ID by logging in to your PayPal account or locating a past WordPress.com receipt sent to your email address.

 At the bottom of the form, you can add any other details that may help.
 Then, click Recover My Account.
-We will contact you with a response or a request for additional information, and once we have proof verifying you are the blog owner, you will be able to reset your password and regain access to your account.
+We will contact you with a response or a request for additional information.
+Once we have proof verifying you are the blog owner, you will be able to reset your password and regain access to your WordPress.com account.